ubccr/ccr-examples/slurm/0_Introductory/ub-hpc/README.md

 # Example ub-hpc cluster job

-These are examplex of how to setup a slurm job on the debug and general-compute partitions of the ub-hpc cluster.
+These are examples of how to setup a slurm job on the debug and general-compute partitions of the ub-hpc cluster.
 Refer to our documentation on [requesting cores and nodes](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#requesting-cores-and-nodes) to understand these options.

 ## How to use